translation/rails/README.md

 ### Ignored YAML keys

-Sometimes you would like to ignore some YAMK keys comming from gems or so.
+Sometimes you would like to ignore some YAML keys comming from gems or so.
 You can use the `ignored_key_prefixes` for that.

 For example :